5 Ways to Minimize Capital Gains Taxes on Real Estate Properties

 Invest for the Long-Term

-As we mentioned earlier, the capital gains tax rate for long-term investments is lower than the short-term capital gains tax rate.
+As we mentioned earlier, the capital gains tax rate for long-term investment is lower than the short-term capital gains tax rate.
 So if you can hold on to your investments for more than a year, you will save money in taxes.

 Contact GCG Structuring